AdaCore/training_material/courses/fundamentals_of_ada/190_exceptions.rst

 * May be several occurrences active at same time

-   - One per thread of control
+   - One per task of control

 * Normal execution abandoned when they occur

    - Error processing takes over in response
    - Response specified by :dfn:`exception handlers`
    - *Handling the exception* means taking action in response
-   - Other threads need not be affected
+   - Other tasks need not be affected

 ----------------------------
 Semantics Example: Raising